madyark/MS1-project/README.md

     1. I want to learn about the different lifestyle changes I can make to help improve my personal mental wellbeing.

+        1. From the navigation bar, the call-to-action in the 'Home' page, or the first link provided at the end of the 'Educate Yourself' page, the user can access the 'Help Yourself' page.

-        1. From the navigation bar, the user can access the 'Help Yourself' page, which will immediately start with the 'Looking After Yourself' section, where they will find information on how they can look after their mental health by adopting different lifestyle changes or carrying out certain endeavors.
+        1. The 'Help Yourself' page will immediately start with the 'Looking After Yourself' section, where the user will find information on how they can look after their mental health by adopting different lifestyle changes or carrying out certain endeavors.

     2. I want to find out what immediate actions I can take to help cope with specific mental disorders such as depression, anxiety, and PTSD.